wernerglinka/ms-start-docs/src/sections/text-video.md

       header: "h1"
       subtitle: "Media Section Composed from Text and Video Partials"
       prose: |-
-        A section component that renders a video player with Thumbnail combined with a text area.
-The text area may be formatted with markdown.
-Video player location default is right, but may be reversed by setting the `isReverse` field to true.
+        A versatile section component designed to seamlessly integrate a video player with a thumbnail image and textual content, delivering an engaging and informative user experience.

+        Key features of this component include:

+        **Video Player Integration:** The core functionality of this component revolves around the inclusion of a video player.
+You can effortlessly embed video content into your web pages.
+The video may be played inline or in a modal window, depending on your requirements.

+        **Thumbnail Image:** Accompanying the video player is a thumbnail image.
+This image serves as a visual preview, enticing users to interact with the video content.

+        **Text Area with Markdown:** Additionally, this component features a text area that fully supports Markdown formatting.
+This allows you to provide comprehensive explanations, descriptions, or context related to the video or the content surrounding it.
+Markdown's flexibility enables you to format and style text for maximum clarity and engagement.

+        **Layout Flexibility:** By default, the video player is positioned on the left side of the text area.
+However, you have the flexibility to reverse this layout by setting the `isReverse` field to `true`.

         Thumbnail by unsplash.com.